115 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 113 Beacon to the east and 117 Beacon to the west.

 The house was not listed in the 1911 Blue Book.

-By the 1911-1912 winter season, 115 Beacon was the home of Miss Lucretia Stevens Heckscher.
-She continued to live there until about 1922.
+By the 1911-1912 winter season, 115 Beacon was the home of Miss Lucretia Stevens Heckscher, whose primary residence was in Philadelphia.
+She continued to live at 115 Beacon until about 1922.
+By the 1923-1924 winter season she was living at Tregoze in Radnor, Pennsylvania; it remained her home at the time of her death in June of 1949.

 The house was not listed in the 1923 Blue Book.

 John Tisdale Bradlee had died in May of 1908, and Sarah (Goddard) Bradlee had continued to live at 113 Beacon and own 115 Beacon until her death in January of 1923.
-In October of 1923, their son, John R. Bradlee, leased 115 Beacon to the Erskine School, operated by Miss Euphemia E. McClintock, who lived at 129 Beacon.
+In October of 1923, the Bradlee family leased 115 Beacon to the Erskine School, operated by Miss Euphemia Elizabeth McClintock, who lived at 129 Beacon.

 A native of South Carolina, Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until it merged with Chicora College in 1915.
-She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School at 4 Arlington and (by 1922) at 135 Beacon.
-Euphemia McClintock probably first was a teacher in her sister’s school, but by late 1923 had established her own institution, Erskine School, at 115 Beacon.
+She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School for Girls at 4 Arlington.
+Euphemia McClintock established the Erskine School for Young Women in 1920 to provide vocational and business training courses for girls who had graduated from private schools such as her sister’s.

-On December 1, 1923, 115 Beacon was purchased from the Bradlee family by Addie (Ann) M. (Brown) Greenman, the wife of Charles Edward Greenman, a sole leather dealer.
+On December 1, 1923, 115 Beacon was purchased from the Bradlee family by Addie (Ann) May (Brown) Greenman, the wife of Charles Edward Greenman, a sole leather manufacturer and dealer.
 They lived in Haverhill.
 The purchase was subject to the lease with Euphemia McClintock.

-In 1924, 115 Beacon became the Greenmans’ home.
-Their adult children, Althine Greenman and Charles Greenman, Jr., a leather dealer in his father’s firm, lived with them.
+By the 1924-1925 winter season, Erskine School had leased 111 Beacon and 115 Beacon subsequently became the Greenmans’ home.
+Their adult children, Althine Hopkinson Greenman and Charles Edward Greenman, Jr., a leather dealer in his father’s firm, lived with them.
 They also maintained a home in Hampton, New Hampshire.
 By the 1926-1927 winter season, they had been joined by James E. Buttolph, a lodger who also probably was a salesman with Charles Greenman’s firm.

 Althine Greenman married in October of 1928 to Joseph C. Kennedy, After their marriage, they lived with her parents at 115 Beacon and in Hampton.
 He was a leather dealer associated with his father-in-law’s firm.